9 Tips To Keep Your Dog Safe & Calm This July 4th

 3. Keep Your Dog Home During July 4th Parties

 While it may seem fun to take your dog with you to your holiday party, it’s not really the best idea especially if the people you’re partying with are planning to set off fireworks.
+To help your canine kid feel safe and secure, don’t bring him to a fireworks display.
+Instead, keep your pooch at home.

 4. Set Up a Comfortable Room To Keep Fido Safe & Calm